sdieckert/Pewlett-Hackard-Analysis/README.md

 ### Additional Query 2

-- Excluding the employees retiring, what's the average number of years that employees are in their current title.
+#### 2. Excluding employees retiring, what's the average number of years that employees are in their current title.

+```
 --Summary 2 Average Time in Current Position EXCLUDING RETIRING STAFF

-```
 --Create a csv file of employees born after 1955 and their titles
 Select e.emp_no
 ,e.first_name